divyam1408/Jester-Joke-Recommender/README.md

 # Jester-Joke-Recommender

+jokes_EDA file is an ipython notebook which contains my entire approach and codebase for all the models tried for this problem.
+Train.py contains the code to train my best model only which was an ensemble model.

 ## About Dataset
 The dataset for this problem can be found here https://www.kaggle.com/vikashrajluhaniwal/jester-17m-jokes-ratings-dataset?select=jester_ratings.csv
 Data is distributed across two CSV files:- jester_ratings.csv containing three columns [userID],[jokeID],[Ratngs] and other jester_items.csv mapping ratings to the actual jokes.